MedStar doctor hit by his own car and killed after a thief jumped in and sped off

 Police said Patel, who lived in Silver Spring, was killed about 8 p.m. at the busy intersection — a confluence of streets, some lined with rowhouses, others with shops and restaurants at the western end of the U Street corridor.

-“I don’t think I have heard of an incident this brazen and tragic in Adam’s Morgan,” said Fiona Clem, who chairs the Advisory Neighborhood Commission for the area.
+“I don’t think I have heard of an incident this brazen and tragic in Adams Morgan,” said Fiona Clem, who chairs the Advisory Neighborhood Commission for the area.
 “I’m at a loss, really, to say more than that.”

 D.C.
 Council member Brianne K. Nadeau (D-Ward 1), where the incident occurred, said in a statement she is “reeling from the senseless death … of which there have been too many recently.”